-What is prosperity, and how it is achieved?
+What is prosperity, and how is it achieved?

-seeks to answer these two fundamental questions.
+The Prosperity Index seeks to answer these two fundamental questions.
 Most people would intuitively agree that “prosperity” is not just about money but also about quality of life.
 The Index defines prosperity as both wealth and wellbeing, and finds that the most prosperous nations in the world are not necessarily those that have only a high GDP, but are those that also have happy, healthy, and free citizens.

-a brief video introducing the Prosperity Index:
+Belows is a brief video introducing the Prosperity Index:

 Barriers to prosperity

 In 2012 the Legatum Prosperity Index™ redrew the world map, pulling nations into new proximities based on shared attributes.
 The six new continents reveal that even the most robust economies face their own obstacles to achieving prosperity.
 The continents have been characterised as follows:

 Below is a short clip which shows the redrawn world map:

 - Growth without Personal Freedom.

 - Social Capital as a substitute for Governance.